uw-madison-comps/R-plant-lesson/_episodes/03-dplyr.md

 ~~~
 {: .output}

 You can also group by multiple columns.
-For this, we'll need to use the `phys_data` dataset:
+For this, we'll need to use the `phys_dates` dataset:

 ~~~
-phys_data %>%
+phys_dates %>%
   group_by(Year, Species) %>%
   summarize(mean_photo = mean(Photo))
 ~~~